Wifsimster/bordeaux/README.md

 Transmission, Trakt and Plex are not mandatory.
 They simply add more features to the app.

-It aims to be lightweight, mobile friendly and build only in JS/Node.js.
+It aims to be :
+- lightweight
+- mobile friendly
+- as little dependence as possible
+- build only in JS/Node.js

 ## Core features